gcallah/Economics/PriceGouging/price-gouging.md

 *are* important on the market: If a good is not useful enough to consumers that they won't pay the cost of producing it, then no one will make it.
 We don't find solid gold bathroom cabinets for sale at Home Depot because, although many people might like to have them, they simply don't want them enough to pay for the enormous cost of making them.
-To the contrary, according to cost-based theory of price formation, we ought to find them on the shelves at our local hardware store, and happily pay the enormous price, if costs really did determine prices.
+To the contrary, according to a cost-based theory of price formation, we ought to find them on the shelves at our local hardware store, and happily pay the enormous price, as per the theory costs determine prices.

 In other words, the economic theory EPI is using is over a century-and-a-half out of date.
 But, to give them their due, it *is* an interesting question as to why so much of the price rise in our recent inflationary episode resulted in